codelikeagirlau/creative-coding-mothersday/README.md

  ## Activity 6: Get Creative with Arduino

  You have been shown how to program an Arduino using different shapes and touch.
-Now, let's get creative and crazy about creating your very own robot!!!
+Now, let's get creative and crazy and create your very own robot!!!
  If you need a frame of reference why not check out the code for our Code Like a Girl Robot:

   ```#include <Adafruit_GFX.h>